Skating-crazy Dutch defy pandemic by taking to outdoor ice - WTMJ

 Local schoolchildren visited the skating club in Doorn, 65 kilometers (40 miles) southeast of Amsterdam, which created its rink by spraying water onto an outdoor inline skating track and built up an even ice surface by dragging a Persian rug around it.

-Later in the week canals are expected to be frozen solid enough for people to skate on.
+Canals are expected to be frozen solid enough later in the week for people to skate on.
 Authorities in Amsterdam have closed locks and banned boats on parts of the city’s World Heritage-listed ring of canals to give them a better chance of freezing over.

 The municipality, however, also warned skaters to stick to social distancing and other coronavirus restrictions.